Lab Members

 Achuth Nair, Ph.D.

-NLM Training Program Postdoctoral Fellow
+Postdoctoral Fellow

 E-mail | Linkedin | Google Scholar

-Dr. Achuth Nair received his Ph.D. in Biomedical Engineering from the University of Houston in 2022.
-He is currently a fellow of the National Library of Medicine Training Program in Biomedical Informatics and Data Science.
+Dr. Achuth Nair received his Ph.D. in Biomedical Engineering from the University of Houston in 2022, and completed a training fellowship with the National Library of Medicine Training Program in Biomedical Informatics and Data Science at the Gulf Coast Consortia of Quantitative Biomedical Sciences.
 His research interests include structural and functional imaging using optical coherence tomography and tissue biomechanics.

 Amandeep Singh, Ph.D.